boredomwontgetus/ansible-role-cmkclient/README.md

 CheckMkClient
 =============

-Configures a system's check_mk client.
+A highly configurabe Ansible role to configure a [Check_Mk](https://mathias-kettner.de/check_mk.html) client.

 - Installs check-mk-agent on clients; Does use locally provided packages only; See example playbook and comments;
 - Puts basic check_mk plugins in place